-HUD ANNOUNCES ADDITIONAL SUPPORT TO HELP UTAH HOMEOWNERS STRUGGLING WITH UNEMPLOYMENT
+HUD ANNOUNCES ADDITIONAL SUPPORT OF $1.3 MILLION TO HELP NORTH DAKOTA HOMEOWNERS STRUGGLING WITH UNEMPLOYMENT

 32 States and Puerto Rico Will Receive Funds Through HUD's Emergency Homeowners Loan Program

-SALT LAKE CITY - U.S. Department of Housing and Urban Development (HUD) Regional Administrator Rick Garcia announced today that HUD will provide $16,577,582 to help struggling homeowners in UTAH through its Emergency Homeowners Loan Program (EHLP).
+FARGO - U.S. Department of Housing and Urban Development (HUD) Regional Administrator Rick Garcia announced today that HUD will provide $1,320,547 to help struggling homeowners in North Dakota through its Emergency Homeowners Loan Program (EHLP).
 The Dodd-Frank Wall Street Reform and Consumer Protection Act, signed into

 Who Will Be Helped

-being able to resume repayment of their mortgage payments and related housing expenses within two years.
+of being able to resume repayment of their mortgage payments and related housing expenses within two